Clepalitto/Clepalitto/README.md

 - I'm a third party dev 💻
-- I am trying to create a very simple Firefox 🦊 interactive assistant using JavaScript
+- I am currently working on an astrophotography planning 📷 program

 > Did You Know ?
 > Compiled languages (like C++ or C) are more energy efficient and ecologic 🌍 than interpreted languages.